UNSW Canberra MATES Program

-The MATES Program will commence on Wednesday, 1 March at the new student Orientation.
+The MATES Program will commence on Wednesday, 28 February at the new student Orientation.
 There will be an afternoon tea on Friday 23 March from 3pm to 4pm in the Arc Room, Ground Floor, Building 21.
-This will be followed by a celebratory function on Thursday, 30 March to mark the conclusion of the program.
+This will be followed by a celebratory function (date to be advised) to mark the conclusion of the program.
 These scheduled activities are ideal opportunities for mentors and mentees to meet and catch up over a cup of coffee.

 New Student: Apply for a mentor

 By becoming a mentor it a great way to give back what you have learnt about successful university life and study to newer students and assist them to feel at home in Canberra/Australia.

 - develop leadership and communication skills

 - interact with new students and UNSW Canberra staff